Garnachas

 Jackfruit

 - Heat olive oil in a large skillet over medium.
-Add in diced onion and sauté for 2-3 minutes, or until translucent.
-Add in the minced garlic for another 1-2 minutes.
-Lastly, add in the jackfruit and tamari and continue cooking until the liquid is absorbed, about 5-6 minutes.
+Add in diced onion and sautรฉ for 2-3 minutes until translucent.
+Add the minced garlic for another 1-2 minutes.
+Lastly, add the jackfruit and tamari and continue cooking until the liquid is absorbed, about 5-6 minutes.

 Dough

 - Add the masa harina and salt to a mixing bowl and combine.
-Then, pour in 1 ½ cups of very warm water to start and mix together using your hands.
+Pour in 1 ยฝ cups of very warm water to start and mix together using your hands.

-- Knead the dough to form a ball that’s sticky enough to stay together, but not coming off on your hands.
-Add more dough or more water to achieve a texture similar to play-dough.
+- Knead the dough to form a ball that's sticky enough to stay together but not coming off on your hands.
+Add more dough or water to achieve a texture similar to play dough.
 Keep the dough covered.

 Cooking

 - Preheat a cast-iron skillet or comal up to medium.
-Cook each tortilla for about 60 seconds on the first side, or until brown spots are forming.
+Cook each tortilla for about 60 seconds on the first side until brown spots are forming.

-- Flip and press down on the tortilla lightly until it starts to puff up, about 80-90 seconds.
-Remove from heat and keep warm in a towel while you continue cooking the other tortillas.
+- Flip and press down on the tortilla lightly until it puffs up, about 80-90 seconds.
+Remove from heat and keep warm in a towel while you cook the other tortillas.

 Salsa

 - Add the morita chiles, tomatoes, and onion to a medium saucepan of water.
-Simmer for 12-15 minutes, or until softened.
-Drain and transfer to a blender with the cloves of garlic.
+Simmer for 12-15 minutes until softened.
+Drain and transfer to a blender with the garlic cloves.
 Blend on high until smooth.

 - Heat olive oil in the same saucepan over medium.
-Add the blended salsa back in and simmer for another 10 minutes, or until thickened to your liking.
+Add the blended salsa back in and simmer for another 10 minutes until thickened to your liking.

 Assemble